programmfabrik/easydb-documentation/en/webfrontend/administration/datamodel/datamodel.md

 NOTE: Uploading data models is primarily intended for transferring existing data models to new instances.
 Note that uploading and activating a new data model overwrites an existing data model and does not supplement it.

+### Use cases

+1. The download and upload of data models serves as backup.
+This is especially recommended in JSON format, since masks and settings for the object types are also saved.

+2. The use of stored data models facilitates the rapid creation of new instances if they are supposed to base on existing data models.

+3. Data models saved as CSV can be displayed in a table.
+CSV files can be opend with Spreadsheet Programs such as Excel.
+The tables for all object types are displayed in one spreadsheet.

+4. For example, a CSV can be used to add translations for the data model outside the database.

+5. With the backup of CSV files at regular intervals, the development of a data model can be documented.

 ## Reset data model

 The menu within development environment provides the option to reset the data model in development mode.
 Changes within the data model in development mode are thus reset to the status of the current data model.

-## Export/Import data model CVS {#csvdatamodel}

-easydb offers the possibility to download and reuse the data model of the easydb instance as a CSV file.
-The generated CSV contains the tables for all object types without masks and without settings.
-The download and upload is done in easydb 5 via the <i class="fa-cog"></i> menu for the data model.

 ## Objectstore {#objectstore}